jump to content

 Designer: Herbert Bayer, 1926

-"Attempt of a new font" is the title of Herbert Bayer's text in 1926 in the Bauhaus issue of the magazine Offset.
+"Attempt at a New Typeface" is the title of Herbert Bayer's 1926 text in the Bauhaus issue of the magazine Offset.
 The article is illustrated on page 399 with his design for a new "alphabet."

-"Just as modern machines, architecture, and cinema are expressions of our modern time, so must the font be," demands Bayer.
-Rigorous lowercase, simplicity, unity in construction, composition in the primary forms of square and circle - these are his demands.
-These guidelines shape many Bauhaus designs around the year 1926.
+"Just as modern machines, architecture, and cinema express our modern era, so must typography," demands Bayer.
+Strict lowercase, simplicity, unity in construction, composition in the primary forms of square and circle—these are his requirements.
+These guidelines shaped many Bauhaus designs around 1926.

-On the published sheet, two characters, g and k, are described as still unfinished.
+On the published sheet, two characters, the g and the k, are described as still unfinished.
 Bayer thus makes the design process visible.

 Herbert Bayer's design is an idealization of simple construction and universal application.
-However, readability was neglected; the font is more suitable for logos and individual words, but not for longer texts.
+However, legibility was neglected; the typeface is more suitable for logos and individual words rather than longer texts.

-The universal font was used by Herbert Bayer in the 1960s for the logo of the Bauhaus-Archiv Berlin that he designed, as was also adopted by the Bauhaus shop.
-In this, the "a" and "r" are further simplified, but the characters h, u, and s are taken from the then popular Helvetica font.
-For a more harmonious shape and better readability of the lettering, the inner angles of a and v are given indentations.
+The universal typeface was used by Herbert Bayer in the 1960s for the logo he designed for the Bauhaus Archive Berlin, as was also adopted by the Bauhaus Shop.
+In this version, the 'a' and 'r' are further simplified, while the characters 'h', 'u', and 's' are taken from the then-popular Helvetica typeface.
+For a more harmonious shape and better readability of the lettering, the inner angles of 'a' and 'v' are indented.

 format Din A 1 (594 x 841 mm)